 What is Social Media Marketing?

-Social media marketing is a type of marketing that utilizes social platforms to promote your brand, products, and/or services.
+Social media marketing is a type of marketing that utilizes social platforms to promote your brand, products, or services.
 It also helps you reach your audience, expand your influence, and connect with customers or clients.

 Establish Clear Goals

-Setting goals for your social strategy is important for you and your team, so everyone understands what you’re working towards, the type of content you want to post, and the audience you are trying to reach.
+Setting goals for your social strategy is vital for you and your team, so everyone understands what you’re working towards, the type of content you want to post, and the audience you are trying to reach.
 It also holds your team accountable, helps determine your budget, and helps you focus on the metrics and results.
 Without clear goals, you could be overspending on your social marketing without reaching the desired results.